dfandrich/fileviewinfo/README.md

     make check

 Any differences between the expected and generated output will be displayed.
 If a needed external program is missing, the test will fail.
+The test suite is sensitive to the locale and will not pass in some non-English locales due to some language-specific output.

 ## Author